 How your thyroid could impact your fertility

-An estimated one in eight women will develop thyroid disease within their lifetime.
+An estimated 1 in 8 women will develop thyroid disease within their lifetime.

 Written by